Stuycs-K/project03-final-10-jobind/README.md

 ### Instructions:

-Just use make run!
-No args or libraries necessary.
+First start the server with make server, then enter the number of clients that will be connecting.
+After that, use make client and enter the ip of the server.

-The user interacts by typing.
-And hitting enter.
+The user interacts by typings, And hitting enter.
 Avoid using ctrl+D.